Hyundai Mistra: First generation (CF; 2013)

 The Mistra was first teased as a concept vehicle at the 2013 Shanghai Auto Show and was launched as a production model in the end of 2013, as a model of 2014.
 It was developed with the Chinese market in mind but may be produced for other markets in the near future.

 The Mistra was conceived as a premium compact vehicle, a popular and growing niche within the Chinese automobile market which typically includes, a longer wheelbase, extended rear legroom, higher quality interior trim, and luxury features usually not available on compact vehicles.
 Included amongst the features of the Mistra are real wood trim and metal trim, an LCD instrument display and leather interior.

 Engines

 The Mistra is available with two variants of the Hyundai Nu engine.
 A 1.8-litre variant producing 143 horsepower, and a 2.0-litre version producing 155 horsepower.

 2017 facelift

-The first generation Hyundai Mistra received a facelift that debuted in April 2017 on the Shanghai Auto Show, and was available to the market in May 2017.
+The first generation Hyundai Mistra received a facelift that debuted in April 2017 at the Shanghai Auto Show, and was available to the market in May 2017.
 The updated exterior styling features a redesigned front end with updated headlamps, front bumper, and grilles and a restyled rear bumper in the rear.
 The updated interior features an 8-inch touch screen equipped with Apple CarPlay and Baidu CarLife for the infotainment system.